Sponsored by The Center of Excellence for Children, Families and the Law at the Massachusetts School of Professional Psychology

 evaluations, enhance reliability of interviews of children, apply a systematic

 approach to providing a sound evidence-based report and opinion, and identify

 ethical issues inherent in evaluations and testimony.
-MSPP and the Center of Excellence for Children, Families and the Law will offer the Child Maltreatment course for continuing credits.
-This training provides 28 Continuing Education Credits.
+MSPP and the Center of Excellence for Children, Families and the Law will offer the Child Maltreatment course for academic or continuing credits.
+This 28 hour training provides 2 academic credits or 28 Continuing Education Credit.
 The course is a blended learning format and spans 4 weeks of online coursework for 13 hours and 15 hours of on-site instruction over a weekend-in-residence.